TLCFEM/PB3D/README.md

 ### Run Analysis

 To perform the analysis, select the executable via `Select EXE`, save the model and click `Run`.
+If the main executable `PB3D.CORE.exe` is placed under the folder that contains `PB3D.exe` GUI application, there is no need to explicitly `Select EXE`, one can directly click `Run`.

+Whenever the model is changed, please remember to save the model to the new file.

 ### Rendering Settings